 If caught with 20 grams or less of marijuana for the first time without a prescription, it is considered a misdemeanor.
 This offense is punishable by up to one year in jail and a $1,000 fine.
 Possession of more than 20 grams of marijuana is a felony in Florida, which is punishable by up to five years in prison and a $5,000 fine.

 A judge must weigh several factors when deciding whether or not to send a person to jail.
 Here are just some of the factors judges must consider:

 - The prior criminal history of the accused;

 - Whether the prosecution alleges aggravating factors; and

 - Whether the law requires the judge to impose a minimum-mandatory sentence.

-Florida’s drug laws are tough.
-As a result, a first-time possession charge in Florida could possibly result in jail time.
-But first-time offender drug possession charges do not always have to involve incarceration.
+Due to the state’s strict drug laws, even a first-time possession charge in Florida could result in jail time.
+However, not all first-time offenders charged with drug possession have to go to jail.

 Having a trusted lawyer by your side gives you the best chance of staying out of jail and getting a just resolution to your case.